Exact enumeration of satisfiable 2-SAT formulae: Introduction

 where \( \odot_z \) denotes the exponential Hadamard product

 and \( \SCC(z, w) \) is the Exponential generating function of strongly connected digraphs (see ~\cite[Corollary 3.5]{de2019symbolic} or \cref{eq:scc} below).
-The inclusion-exclusion manifests itself in the negative exponential terms, and the corresponding statistical patterns inside a random implication digraph are the number of the so-called contradictory and ordinary strongly connected components.
+Note that negative signs in formal generating functions can often be interpreted as an application of the inclusion-exclusion principle, as explained by \cite[Lemma 2.2.29]{goulden2004combinatorial} (see also \cite[III.
+7.4, p.~206]{flajolet2009analytic}).
+In our case, the inclusion-exclusion manifests itself in the negative exponential terms, and the corresponding statistical patterns inside a random implication digraph are the number of the so-called contradictory and ordinary strongly connected components.

-We obtain two exact expressions for the number of satisfiable 2-SAT formulas (\cref{th:satisfiable} and \cref{th:variant:satisfiable}), the number of unsatisfiable 2-SAT formulae whose implication digraph is strongly connected (\cref{th:CSCC}) as well as a description of the structure of the implication digraphs associated to 2-SAT formulae (\cref{th:detailed:CNF}): the latter result describes the implication digraphs with given allowed strongly connected components.
+We obtain two exact expressions for the number of satisfiable 2-SAT formulae (\cref{th:satisfiable} and \cref{th:variant:satisfiable}), the number of unsatisfiable 2-SAT formulae whose implication digraph is strongly connected (\cref{th:CSCC}) as well as a description of the structure of the implication digraphs associated to 2-SAT formulae (\cref{th:detailed:CNF}): the latter result describes the implication digraphs with given allowed strongly connected components.
 Those results are based on generating function manipulations.
-In this paper, we introduce a new type of generating functions, called \emph{Implication generating functions}.
-It is inspired by the \emph{Special} or \emph{Graphic} generating functions introduced in \cite{Robinson71,Gessel95}.
-The product of an Implication generating function with a Graphic generating function corresponds to a combinatorial operation involving a digraph and a 2-SAT formula, that we call hereafter \emph{implication product}.
+In this paper, we introduce a new type of generating function, called an \emph{Implication generating function}.
+It is inspired by the \emph{Special} or \emph{Graphic} generating function introduced in \cite{Robinson71,Gessel95}.
+The product of an Implication generating function with a Graphic generating function corresponds to a combinatorial operation involving a digraph and a 2-SAT formula, that we call hereafter an \emph{implication product}.

-Note that Deroulers and Monasson~\cite{Deroulers} gave numerical estimates of probabilities of these formula being satisfiable around their phase transition.
+\paragraph{Phase transition.} Note that Deroulers and Monasson~\cite{Deroulers} gave numerical estimates of probabilities of these formula being satisfiable around their phase transition.
 Up to $n=5 \times 10^6$, they were able to determine the empirical values of